Robotizing/MiceWeb/README.md

 Run `miceweb commands` to see list of commands.

-Run `miceweb discuss`, and welcome to the MiceWeb Threads.
+Run `miceweb talks`, and welcome to MiceWeb Talks.

 ---